krka/velourfog/readme.txt

 Stopping the server
 -------------------
-Send a regular kill signal to the server process
+Send a regular kill signal to all processes related to the cluster.

 Retrieve value for a key
 ------------------------
 Send a GET request to the server with the key as the url.
-Example using curl: curl localhost:8000/KEY
+Example using curl: curl localhost:8000/get/?key=KEY

 Return code 200 signifies that the key existed.
 The value follows in the data.